 6. Get rid of insects that attract spiders

 Spiders wander into your home partly in search of a mate, but partly for the same reasons you're there: domestic comforts such as warmth and food.
 And what do spiders like to eat?
 Insects.

-If you're brave enough, this is a simple but effective solution: trap the spider under a jar or glass, and take it outside, away from the house.
+If you're brave enough, this is a simple but effective solution: trap the spider under a glass or reuse a candle jar as a carrier to take it outside, away from the house.